Factor Based Investing

 To learn more about ebi’s factor based investing approach, contact our team.

 Factors in ebi’s portfolios

-More than 600 factors have been identified so far, but only a handful meet all of the criteria above.
-EBI’s evidence based investing approach identifies five key factors which it uses within its portfolios.
+More than 600 factors have been identified so far, but only a handful meet all of the criteria above. ebi’s evidence based investing approach identifies five key factors which it uses within its portfolios.

 For a factor to be considered it must be:

-What our advisers say
+Helping our advisers succeed

-“I have been working with EBI for around 5 years and had some great support over that period.
+“I have been working with ebi for around 5 years and had some great support over that period.
 Their proposition has evolved alongside our own investment philosophy.
 Their ability to work really well with some of the best advisory platforms is a real benefit to us.
 I have recommended their investment services to my peers and will continue to do so.”